Sergio Franchi: 1970s

 During the 1970s, gambling was not the main attraction in Vegas.
 With the collapse of the musical comedy genre in movies, and the dominance of the younger generation in the recording industry—Las Vegas became a prime vacation destination for entertainment, and the place to catch live performances of stars., and Franchi was no exception to this.
 In 1970 Franchi was voted Best Male Vocalist by Fabulous Las Vegas Magazine..
 Franchi performed successfully in many other places outside of Las Vegas as well.
 By 1972, Franchi had become a United States citizen.
 In general, the late 60s and most of the 70s were a period of great success and wealth for Franchi.
 He had many performances, concerts, appearances, records produced, and tours, both international and domestic.
 Some of these became an integral part of his life later on.
 He also engaged in activities such as advertising campaigns for private companies.
 In 1975, Franchi was the recipient of The Mario Lanza Award for outstanding achievements in the field of music.

-1977 and 1978 were not particularly good years for Franchi because of medical problems, family problems, and the way events unfolded for him.
+1977 and 1978 were not particularly good years for Franchi because of medical problems, family problems, and several concert cancellations.
 During this period, Franchi became estranged from his wife Yvonne, and (with their children now grown) he moved back to his Manhattan apartment.
 Contemplating some slowdown towards a future retirement and wishing to draw his extended family closer, Franchi purchased a 240-acre estate in Stonington in September 1979.